Skip to content

 self._overridden_keys = set()

-"""tracks keys overridden with `set_param_groups`, only used to not give a warning"""
+"""tracks keys overridden with ``set_param_groups``, only used to not give a warning"""

 def set_param_groups(self, param_groups: Params):